Manhunt underway for shooting suspect in Snyder County

 MCCLURE BOROUGH, SNYDER COUNTY (WBRE/WYOU) — State police in Snyder County are actively searching for a suspect in a Mifflin County shooting.

-According to officials, Adam Fink is wanted for allegedly shooting someone in the leg in Mifflin County around 10:15 p.m.
+According to officials, Adam Fink is wanted for allegedly shooting Shane Gardner in the leg in Mifflin County around 10:15 p.m.
 Wednesday night.

 The victim has been transported to Hershey Medical Center and is currently in stable condition.